No results found

 There was an error with your calculation.

-The Decimal to Fraction calculator is an easy-to-use online tool that converts decimal numbers to proper fractions or mixed numbers.
-The calculator takes terminating or recurring decimals as inputs and returns the answer in the form of a proper fraction or a mixed number.
+The Decimal to Fraction Calculator is a highly intuitive online tool designed to seamlessly convert decimal numbers into proper fractions or mixed numbers.
+Whether you are working with terminating or recurring (repeating) decimals, this decimal-to-fraction converter quickly evaluates your input and delivers the precise equivalent in the form of a simplified proper fraction or mixed number.

-Repeating, or recurring, trailing decimal places are those digits after the decimal sign that are infinitely repeated in a number.
+Repeating, or recurring, trailing decimal places are the specific digits following the decimal point that repeat infinitely.

-The calculator accepts positive as well as negative decimal numbers as inputs.
+The calculator fully supports both positive and negative decimal inputs.

-After you enter the decimal and the number of trailing decimal places, the calculator will perform the conversion to a fraction or a mixed number and display the answer, as well as a detailed explanation of the solution.
+Once you submit your decimal and specify the trailing decimal places, the tool instantly performs the conversion, providing the final fraction or mixed number alongside a detailed, step-by-step explanation of the solution.

 $$16.3333333\ldots=16.\bar{3}$$